-4.9 Notwithstanding the conclusions of the census data analysis the Council's Housing Market Assessment notes that for affordable housing, the Council may wish to pursue a split of 40% smaller 1 and 2 bed dwellings and 60% larger three and four bed properties.
-The particular balance of housing types and sizes for different types of tenure is set out in the following table:
+4.9 Notwithstanding the conclusions of the census data analysis the Council's Housing Market Assessment notes that for affordable housing, the Council may wish to pursue a split of 40% smaller one and two bed dwellings and 60% larger three and four bed properties.
+The particular balance of housing types and sizes required to meet housing needs in the Borough for different types of tenure is set out in the following tTable 4.1 below.

 Tenure 1 bed % 2 bed % 3 bed % 4+ bed %

 Private Market 0 4 56 40

-Intermediate 19 24 45 12.0
+Intermediate 19 24 45 12

 Social/Affordable Rented 20 7 48 25